3 Whimsical Self-Care Tips To Live Your Dream Life

 -I wish there was a magic door I could use to be in two places at the same time!

-For more tips, I’d recommend you watch this short video.
+For more tips, I recommend you watch this short video.

 This might sound easy.
 And it will be once you turn it into a regular practice.

 Life is full of tasks, opportunities, activities.
 You simply cannot excel at them all.
-By lowering your expectations, you are giving yourself a grace and allowing yourself to be present without rushing around and thriving for illusive perfection.
+By lowering your expectations, you are giving yourself a grace and allowing yourself to be present without rushing around and chasing after illusive perfection.

 It’s your child’s birthday and her friends’ birthday parties were a blast!
 Entertainers, bouncy castles, elaborate snack choices, the most amazing 300 layered cakes!
 How do you beat that?
-Well, you don’t.
+Well, you can't and you should not try.

-Your child will not care at all, especially young one.
+The thing is, your child will not care at all, especially young one, if their party is different.
 All they want is an opportunity to run around with their friends screaming like headless chicken.
 When they are older and have their own expectations, it’s a topic for a different conversation.
 Give your child a place and an opportunity to be silly, happy and free.
 The rest is nomenclature (yep, love this word, please look it up, you won’t regret it).

 That enormous to-do list makes you want to run for the hills.
 I get it.
 Let’s throw it out of the window.
 Maybe not literally.
 Put it away once or twice a week.
 The plan is to be present in whatever is happening right now.